Not just an replacement, but an improvement!

 pair in gift box

-Note 3) Serial filaments is a technology, found in all later types Emission Labs tubes.
-We use a center tapped filament wire for this.
-The center tap is physically located on the mica plate the bottom of the tube.
-By this we connect two filament wires are in series, and the connection point is the center tap.
-Since this center tap can not be connected to the outside of the tube, we call it a virtual center tap, but actually it really exists inside the tube, and ensures a perfect balancing of the emission of each individual filament wire.
+Note3) Serial filaments is a technology, found in all later types Emission Labs® tubes.
+We use a Cathode Tapped filament wire for this.
+The Cathode Tap is physically located on the mica Anode the bottom of the tube.
+By this we connect two filament wires are in series, and the connection point is the Cathode Tap.
+Since this Cathode Tap can not be connected to the outside of the tube, we call it a virtual Cathode Tap, but actually it really exists inside the tube, and ensures a perfect balancing of the emission of each individual filament wire.
 By this method we reduce tube hum to the lowest possible level.